psevestre/openid-fapi/Financial_API_JWT_Secured_Authorization_Response_Mode.md

 The Financial API aims to provide specific implementation guidelines for online financial services to adopt by developing a REST/JSON data model protected by a highly secured OAuth profile.

 This document defines the new mode "jwt" for responses from the authorization endpoint of an authorization server.
 The response mode "jwt" enables clients to request the transmission of the credentials issued by the authorization server along with additional data in JWT format.
-This mechanims enhances the security of the authorization response since it provides sender authentication, audience restriction as well as protection from replay, credential leakage, and mix-up attacks.
+This mechanism enhances the security of the standard authorization response since it adds sender authentication, audience restriction as well as protection from replay, credential leakage, and mix-up attacks.

 ### Notational Conventions